 On Thursday I picked up my race packet for the Firecracker 5K in Reston Town Center.
 Packet pick-up was at Potomac River Running and I got in and out in a breeze!

 Since last year’s shirt was a little tight, I ordered a medium this year and it fits perfectly.
 The color is a dark slate even though it looks black here.
-I addition to the shirt, we got a cute little race pin which seems to be a signature feature of =PRR= races.
+I addition to the shirt, we got a cute little race pin (on bib) which seems to be a signature feature of =PRR= races.

 Bill and I met my local chapter MRTT friends at 7:25 for a group picture before we headed out for a short warm-up run.

 And this is how excited we were that we got to go on an easy run together before we each ran our own race!